 Very often couples say “we grew apart”, or perhaps one (or both) parties are looking for something different at 60 plus – more excitement, travel, energy, sex than their partner can provide.

 But divorce is always expensive, most often depressing and can lead to loneliness and later life misery.
 How can it be avoided?

 It is possible that two people can be different in their approach to life but still be happy in their relationship.
 You won’t often find couples at the extreme ends of the political spectrum, or with completely different views on the environment or equality – but other than the extremes it’s possible to disagree but remain agreeable.
 Most of the time.

 And of course it’s possible for two completely different people to happily coexist (think Taylor and Burton).
 The marriage will be volatile, perhaps exciting, and it may be that providing the boundaries of respect are maintained it’s really no-one else’s issue.

-Cleanliness is a case in point. the title of this post and the delightful poem by Rose Milligan – don’t spend too much time on the dust, because time is precious.
+Cleanliness is a case in point.
+The title of this post comes from the delightful poem by Rose Milligan – don’t spend too much time on the dust, because time is precious.
 Never more so than in your later years.

 Let’s take our Facebook poster – her husband is irritatingly untidy and that may be because they have different standards of cleanliness and clutter.